Herbert Hickman-Windsor, 2nd Viscount Windsor of Blackcastle1

 F, #23867, b.
 1 February 1809, d.
 28 December 1859

-Lady Sophia Frederica Christina Rawdon-Hastings was born on 1 February 1809.2 She was the daughter of Francis Rawdon-Hastings, 1st Marquess of Hastings and Flora Campbell.1 She married Sir John Crichton-Stuart, 2nd Marquess of the County of Bute, son of John Stuart, Viscount Mount Stuart and Lady Elizabeth Penelope MacDowall-Crichton, on 10 April 1845 at Loudoun Castle, Ayrshire, Scotland.1,2 She died on 28 December 1859 at age 50 at Edinburgh, Midlothian, Scotland.2
+Lady Sophia Frederica Christina Rawdon-Hastings was born on 1 February 1809.2 She was the daughter of Francis Rawdon-Hastings, 1st Marquess of Hastings and Flora Campbell, 6th Countess of Loudoun.1,3 She married John Crichton-Stuart, 2nd Marquess of the County of Bute, son of John Stuart, Viscount Mount Stuart and Lady Elizabeth Penelope MacDowall-Crichton, on 10 April 1845 at Loudoun Castle, Ayrshire, ScotlandG.1,2 She died on 28 December 1859 at age 50 at Edinburgh, Midlothian, ScotlandG.2

-As a result of her marriage, Lady Sophia Frederica Christina Rawdon-Hastings was styled as Marchioness of Bute on 10 April 1845.
 From 10 April 1845, her married name became Crichton-Stuart.
+After her marriage, Lady Sophia Frederica Christina Rawdon-Hastings was styled as Marchioness of Bute on 10 April 1845.

 Citations